How to Set Up Chrome Browser in Kiosk Mode on Android Devices

 Now the app will be available for installation on any Android device profile.

-Step 2: Create/Edit the Android device profile.
+Step 2: Create/Edit Android device profile.

 Navigate to the Device Profile section of the dashboard.
 Start editing the device profile or create a new Android device profile.
 Select Kiosk/Agent Profile mode.
 Add an exit passcode.